Maldives vs. Seychelles: Choosing Your Tropical Escape

 Seychelles

 In Seychelles, we also stayed at an Anantara Hotel.
-At Anantara Maia Seychelles Villas, in the the Ocean View Pool Villa.
+At Anantara Maia Seychelles Villas, in the Ocean View Pool Villa.
 These rooms are located on a cliff, so you have a magnificent view of the island and the ocean.
-The resort also operates with a Beyond All-Inclusive concept, meaning you can order anything anytime, including cocktails and wines.
+The villas are incredibly spacious and have their own pool and hot tub.
+It really doesn’t get more glamorous than that.

 You do have to take into account that your accommodation is located on a cliff, meaning you have to walk uphill from the beach or restaurant to get there.
 However, the resort also has buggies that you can call to take you.